FAQs

 Yes, both of our branches are open Monday to Friday from 7.30am – 5.00pm our Southwest depot is also open on Saturday from 8am – 12pm and you are welcome to come and browse.
 Upon arrival, please enter our shop where a member of staff will be happy to assist you and take you around the yard if required.

 We offer delivery via our own transport, covering a range of approximately 50miles from the delivering depot – cost worked out at checkout – please contact us if you are outside of our areas detailed in the delivery section to discuss delivery schedule and costs.
-You are also welcome to arrange your own transport and collect from us.

 We do not install fencing ourselves, however we may be able to provide contact numbers for contractors in your area.
 Please note we accept no responsibility for work carried out.